Mona Minahan

-Monica Augustine “Mona” Minahan, (24 September 1897 - 19 September 1996) also known as Mona Haines, was an Australian entrepreneur.
-She lived in Alice Springs as a pioneer of the Northern Territory's hotel industry, building the Riverside Hotel, now known as the Todd Tavern, the town's largest hotel to that point.
+Monica Augustine “Mona” Minahan, (24 September 1897 – 19 September 1996) also known as Mona Haines, was an Australian businesswoman.
+She lived in Alice Springs and was responsible for building the Riverside Hotel, later known as the Todd Tavern, the town's largest hotel to that point.

-She also became a leading figure in the town's business, social and sporting life, and was made a Member of the Order of the British Empire in 1980.
+She also became a leading figure in the town and was made a Member of the Order of the British Empire in 1980.

 Early life

 Minahan was born in inner-city Adelaide and was the fifth of eight children of William Lott and Annie Marrie Minahan.
-After World War I she began managing her mothers hotels there which included the Oxford, Henley Beach and Buck's Head hotels.
+After World War I she began managing her mother's hotels there which included the Oxford, Henley Beach and Buck's Head hotels.
 She also began investing in property in Adelaide.

-Life in the Northern Territory
+Northern Territory

 Minahan arrived in Alice Springs (Mparntwe) in late 1932 to visit her sister Eileen Kilgariff who then held the lease of the Stuart Arms Hotel and she was impressed by it.
 In an oral history interview Minahan stated that, from her impression of the town from the Alice Springs railway station, she was unimpressed - wanting to leave as soon as the next train - but soon changed her mind as people rushed to assist her and carry her luggage.
 She began working at the hotel, and a number of their other businesses including another pub at Barrow Creek, and it acknowledged as being the first barmaid there.